 When a test is configured to use a Mobile script and run on the Backbone network, you can define the network speed the test will simulate.
 For example, to monitor how your website performs on a mobile device under different connection conditions, you can create tests that simulate typical 3G or 4G speeds.

 When you configure a Mobile test to run on the Backbone network, the test uses the Backbone test settings.
-For more details of creating the test, see Adding tests.
+For more details of creating the test, see Adding Performance tests.

 If necessary, click > Tests to display the Tests page.

 Click a test name to go to the test settings page.
 Or you can click the expand icon for the test and then click Edit test.

 Select the Advanced Settings tab to define the network speed.

 In the Network throttling section, select Enabled.

 - Download—The download speed in kilobytes per second

 - Upload—The upload speed in kilobytes per second